Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Comparison of Sampling Schemes

 In this section we explore the difference in privacy parameters between Poisson subsampling and sampling without replacement.
 We focus on the subsampled Gaussian mechanism which is the mechanism of choice for DP-SGD.
 We show that for some parameters the privacy guarantees of the mechanism differ significantly between the two sampling schemes.

 There are several different techniques one might use when selecting privacy-specific hyperparameters for DP-SGD.
 One approach is to fix the value of $\delta$ and the number of iterations.
-Given a sampling rate $\gamma$ and a value for $\varepsilon$, we can compute the smallest value for the noise multiplier $\sigma$ such that the mechanism satisfies $(\varepsilon, \delta)$-differential privacy.
+Given a sampling rate $\gamma$ (we set $\gamma = b/n$ in the case of WOR) and a value for $\varepsilon$, we can compute the smallest value for the noise multiplier $\sigma$ such that the mechanism satisfies $(\varepsilon, \delta)$-differential privacy.
 We use this approach to showcase our findings.
 We fix $\delta = 10^{-6}$ and the number of iterations to $10,000$.
 We then vary the sampling rate between $10^{-4}$ to $1$ and use the \textit{PLD} accountant implemented in the Opacus library~\cite{opacus} to compute $\sigma$.
+The implementation of the PLD accountant assumes that we use Poisson subsampling.
+It follows from our result in Proposition \ref{prop:wc_for_add_remove_separately} that we can compute the noise multiplier required under WOR by simply doubling the value of $\sigma$ required under Poisson.

-In Figure~\ref{fig:poisson-vs-WOR-plot} we plot the noise multiplier required to achieve $(\varepsilon, 10^{-6})$-DP with Poisson subsampling for $\varepsilon \in \{1, 2, 5, 10\}$.
+In Fig.~\ref{fig:poisson-vs-WOR-plot} we plot the noise multiplier required to achieve $(\varepsilon, 10^{-6})$-DP with Poisson subsampling for $\varepsilon \in \{1, 2, 5, 10\}$.
 For comparison, we plot the noise multiplier that achieves $(10, 10^{-6})$-DP when sampling without replacement.
 Recall from Section~\ref{sec:wc-datasets} that the noise magnitude required when sampling without replacement is exactly twice that required for Poisson subsampling.
 The plots are clearly divided into two regions.
 For large sampling rate, the noise multiplier scales roughly linearly in the sampling rate.
 However, for sufficiently low sampling rates the noise multiplier decreases much slower.
 This effect has been observed previously for setting hyperparameters~(see Figure 1 of \cite{google23dpfy-ml} for a similar plot).